 Wentworth is a tiny village located in the state of Missouri.
 With a population of 97 people and just one neighborhood, Wentworth is the 544th largest community in Missouri.

-Because occupations involving physical labor dominate the local economy, Wentworth is generally considered to be a blue-collar town.
-35.48% of the Wentworth workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Wentworth, you'll notice that it is more blue-collar than most other communities in America.
+35.48% of Wentworth’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Wentworth is a village of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Wentworth who work in teaching (19.35%), office and administrative support (16.13%), and sales jobs (9.68%).

 Of important note, Wentworth is also a village of artists.
 Wentworth has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Wentworth’s character.

-Being a small village, Wentworth does not have a public transit system used by locals to get to and from work.
+Wentworth is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The rate of college-level education in Wentworth is quite a bit lower than the national average among all cities of 21.84%: just 11.29% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Wentworth with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.29% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Wentworth in 2022 was $18,185, which is low income relative to Missouri and the nation.
 This equates to an annual income of $72,740 for a family of four.
 Wentworth also has one of the higher rates of people living in poverty in the nation, with 31.76% of its population below the federal poverty line.